The way you think about mallet weight is about to change

 Change your game!

 PS - This is the preferred mallet of David Maloof, who became the number one ranked player in America in 2016.
 Congratulations David!
-Also the mallet of John Richardson, Canada's #1 Golf Croquet player and Matthew Essick, America's youngest member of several national teams.
+Also the mallet of John Richardson, Canada's #1 Golf Croquet player and Matthew Essick, America's youngest member of several national teams and finalist in the Word AC Championships in 2020.

 Tournament vs Recreational mallets